tonychang04/UIUC-Class-Notification/README.md

 ![Demo](demo.png)

 This is a project that I created to track the registration status of courses.
 If the course is open, then notify the user.
-I created this project so that UIUC students doesn't have to refresh the registration 1000 times and thus spend their time on more important tasks.
+I created this project so that UIUC students don't have to refresh the registration 1000 times and thus spend their time on more important tasks.

 So far, the two notification sites that I used before both have some disadvantages.